Hybrid Work: What is Hybrid Work and Why Do Employees Want It?

 work model that keeps your people motivated to give their all.

-To do this, submit a survey to help gauge employee sentiment
+To do this, send out a survey to help gauge employee sentiment.

 about hybrid work.